disastrid/instruments_lab/docs/README.md

 Two things to keep in mind:
 - 1200x800 is a good rule of thumb for size, but make sure the resolution is good (on big displays it will be blown up really big, so the bigger the better).
 - The overlaying text is white, so make sure you choose an image that will support a light text overlay.
-- Put your image in images > research, and specify the file name and extension.
+- Put your image in `images/research`, and specify the file name and extension.

 ### tag

 Categorise your post with an available tag.
-If you want to see/edit avaialble tags, they're served from _data > research-catgeories.yml.
+If you want to see/edit avaialble tags, they're served from `_data/research-catgeories.yml`.
 Currently only one tag per post is supported.

 ### thumb

 This is the image that will appear in the project menu.
-It should be 400x400px, and is served from images > research.
+It should be 400x400px, and is served from `images/research`.

 ### authors

-This can be one name ("John Smith"), or an array of names (["Ace Freely", "Peter Chris"]).
+This can be one name (`"John Smith"`), or an array of names (`["Ace Freely", "Peter Chris"]`).

 ### production-date